Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Related Work

 Modern model-free off-policy algorithms utilize different strategies to counteract overestimation bias arising in the critic's TD-targets \citep{over-sem-first, over-sem-0, over-sem-1}.
 Many approaches combine the predictions of multiple function approximators to estimate the expected returns, for instance, by independently selecting the bootstrap action \citep{double-q-sem}.
-In discrete control, such technique appears to mitigate the bias of the seminal \textit{DQN} algorithm \citep{dqn}, consistently improving performance \citep{double-q, rainbow}.
-In continuous control, similar strategies successfully stabilize algorithms based on the policy gradient theorem \citep{dpg, ddpg}.
+In discrete control, such a technique appears to mitigate the bias of the seminal \textit{DQN} algorithm \citep{dqn}, consistently improving performance \citep{double-q, rainbow}.
+In continuous control, similar strategies successfully stabilize algorithms based on the policy gradient theorem \citep{dpg}.
 Most notably, \citet{td3} proposed to compute the critic's TD-targets by taking the minimum over the outputs of two different action-value models.
-This particular minimization strategy has become ubiquitous, being employed in many popular follow-up algorithms \citep{sac-alg, drq}.
-To better trade-off optimism and pessimism, \citet{weighted-double-q} proposed using a weighted combination of the original and minimized targets.
-Moreover, as in our approach, several works also considered explicit penalties based on heuristic measures of epistemic uncertainty \citep{bias-corr-q-learn, optadv-OAC}.
+This minimization strategy has become ubiquitous, being employed in many popular subsequent works \citep{sac-alg}.
+For a better trade-off between optimism and pessimism, \citet{weighted-double-q} proposed using a weighted combination of the original and minimized targets.
+Instead, \citet{dropquant} proposed to parameterize a distributional critic and drop a fixed fraction of the predicted quantiles to compute the targets.
+Alternative recently proposed strategies for bias-counteraction also entail combining the different action-value predictions with a Softmax function \citep{cr-aaai-softmax-deep-double-q} and computing action-value targets with convex combinations of predictions obtained from multiple actors \citep{cr-aaai-double-actors}.
+Similarly to our approach, several works considered explicit penalties based on heuristic measures of epistemic uncertainty \citep{bias-corr-q-learn, optadv-OAC}.
 Recently, \citet{discor} proposed to complement these strategies by further reducing bias propagation through actively weighing the TD-loss of different experience samples.
+All these works try to \textit{hand-engineer} a fixed penalization to counteract the critic's bias.
+In contrast, we show that any fixed penalty would be inherently suboptimal (Section~\ref{subsec:dual_td}) and propose a novel strategy to precisely adapt the level of penalization throughout training.